 In 2014, the City adopted a 90-day stay of demolition for any contributing structure in any historic district.
 This allows time for educating the property owner about tax credits and preservation grants and identifying potential developers for a rehabilitation project.
 Lack of other appropriate preservation policies can result in decay of the existing built form that is worth restoring and preserving.
 Historic preservation techniques were required by overlay design guidelines in a redevelopment plan under the guidance of the Charleston Urban Renewal Authority.
-These guidelines expired, bringing about a need to create specific policies that will keep preservation of place and buildings as the central focus.
-A new development guide should follow the essence of the Secretary of Interior's Standards for the Rehabilitation of Historic Structures.
+These and design, etc. guidelines expired, bringing about a need to create specific policies that will keep preservation of place and buildings as the central focus.
+A new development guide should follow

 - It is recommended to continue to collaborate with stakeholders, private sector, independent organizations and citizens to promote awareness regarding preservation and its benefits. - Appropriate preservation policies should be developed in cooperation with other local initiatives such as the East End guidelines/policies.
-The policies should relate to overall growth management strategies promoting compact Downtown and economic development. - The City and related historic preservation entities should discuss adoption of such policies with the State and regional departments for appropriate implementation. - In the interim, all potential development should be reviewed with historic and cultural preservation value in mind.
-Adopt a policy to temporarily delay the alteration and/or demolition of cultural resources until preservation policies are in place. - Research and secure funding for historic preservation initiatives.
+The policies should relate to overall growth management strategies promoting compact Downtown and economic development. - The City and related historic preservation entities should discuss adoption of such policies with the State and regional departments for appropriate implementation. - In the interim, all potential development should be reviewed with historic and cultural preservation values in mind.
+Adopt a policy to temporarily delay the alteration and/or demolition of cultural resources unti preservation policies are in place. - Research and secure funding for historic preservation initiatives.
 Apply different preservation tools/techniques that broaden the scope from individual buildings through façade enhancement and tax incentives to conservation design and land banking to preserve under-utilized lots for future redevelopment.
 These efforts should be managed by DMA, CURA, and CLRA as primary land banking organization. - Implement a "Rehabilitation Program" sponsored by the DMA and Charleston Area Alliance.
 This would be an excellent way to achieve dramatic improvements in the Downtown's appearance with assistance from federal dollars.
 Preservation/rehabilitation grants are available from State Historic Preservation Office (SHPO) to a select number of properties and these grants will cover fifty percent of the cost of the enhancement up to a fixed dollar amount of a few thousand dollars per facade.
-The main intentions of the grants are structural stability, safety and security, roofs, window treatments and design, etc. - Alternative building codes should be followed for adaptive reuse within existing structures. - Create and adopt an adaptive reuse ordinance in concert with other neighborhood revitalization projects.
+The main intentions of the grants are structural stability, safety and security, roofs, window treatments - Alternative building codes should be followed for adaptive reuse within existing structures.